cybeq/VuelCalendar/README.md

 ----------------------------
 ![demo](https://s12.gifyu.com/images/SUPkq.gif)

+## Important UPDATE 26.03.2024 -> v0.7
+Today's update on March 26, 2024 introduces the Performance Mode, which enables smooth handling of large volumes of events in the calendar.
+This mode operates on two main pillars: virtual scrolling and event caching in two-dimensional arrays.
+By combining these solutions, it allows for loading unlimited events at once, ensuring smooth operations on them.
+Despite using Performance Mode, users still have access to the full list of events for the day through specific events.

 ## *Fully supports backend integration.

 This Vue Calendar is a versatile calendar search tool akin to V-Calendar, designed for efficient schedule management and event allocation along a horizontal timeline.
 It offers a range of features facilitating the manipulation, deletion, modification, and addition of events, along with configurations for timeline styling and date ranges.